Meet the Trustees

 Helen Bowcock, Chair

 Dr Helen Bowcock OBE, DL served as High Sheriff of Surrey in 2013/14.
-Through a family charity, The Hazelhurst Trust, she supports a number of local causes, is a member of the Council of Surrey University and a Governor of St Catherine’s School.
+Through a family charity, The Hazelhurst Trust, she supports a number of local causes and is a member of the Advancement Committee of the University of Surrey.
 She is author of a report entitled Hidden Surrey: Why local giving is needed to strengthen our communities published in 2009.
 She was a founding director of a family software company and managed its HR through a period of rapid growth.
 As a mature student she completed a PhD in Sociology at the University of Kent and is originally a graduate of Durham University.

 Andrew Farrant is the Senior Partner of White & Sons, an independent firm of Surrey based estate agents and surveyors, founded in 1817.
 He is responsible for the management, direction and development of the firm, supported by five Partners and over sixty staff.
 Andrew’s involvement with the Kent, Surrey & Sussex Air Ambulance started in 2006 as a sponsor and organising committee member of the Air Aid Ball, and he is now Chair of the Surrey Board Committee of the charity in addition to his role as a Trustee.
 From 2006 onwards he has also been a dedicated fundraiser, taking part in 10k runs and half marathons for the charity.
 Andrew has always lived in Surrey and is married to Louisa with two teenaged children.